 We believe that PSHE is central to the development of the pupils in our school.
-We aim to help them learn to recognise their own worth, work well with others and become increasingly responsible for their own learning.
-Pupils will reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up.
-They will learn to understand and respect our common humanity, celebrate diversity and differences so that they can go on to form effective and fulfilling relationships that are an essential part of life and learning.
+We aim to help them learn to recognise their own worth, work well with others, build resilience and become increasingly responsible for their own learning.
+There is also a strong emphasis on emotional literacy and nurturing mental and physical health.
+Pupils reflect on their experiences and understand how they are developing personally and socially, tackling many of the spiritual, moral, social and cultural issues that are part of growing up.
+They learn to understand and respect our common humanity, celebrate diversity and differences so that they can go on to form effective and fulfilling relationships that are an essential part of life and learning.

 Our whole curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, to flourish to become the very best version of themselves they can possibly be.
 At Seer Green CE School, we use ‘Jigsaw’ which offers a comprehensive Programme for Primary PSHE, including statutory Relationships and Health Education.
 It is a spiral, progressive and fully planned scheme of work.
 This gives children relevant learning experiences to help them navigate their world and to develop positive relationships with themselves and others.
 The main themes are: